BuffGRbrain/twics_downloader/README.md

 ```Batchfile
   pip install requests==2.27.1
 ```

-After installing the required module, change the path in the *main.py* file for the config.json on line 7, to where you stored this repository.
+After installing the required module,proceed with modifying the *config.json* file.

-Finally proceed with modifying the *config.json* file.
 This file has 3 items:
 * initial_twic_2download: Number of the first twic to download.
 * final_twic_2download: Number of the last twic to download.
 * file_folder: Desired location (*path*) for the downloaded twics, the folder that will be used to store the twics must exist.